brmson/blanqa/README.md

 branch and the Ephyra project).
 Compared to their work, we shift our focus from systematic evaluation of experiments to interactive usage.

-In its initial version, it can answer English questions about a small corpus of English text.
-In fact, in the beginning, just a single predefined question, but hey, it's a start!
+In its current version, it can interactively answer English questions about a small corpus of English text.

 ## Installation Instructions